na-na-hi/renget/archive/iftod.md

 \>Keep going for 5 minutes straight
 \>He ends up telling me what "Rathalos Rubies" used for my armor actually are
 \>Order a full High-Metal armor
-\>Never touch Rathalos armor again
+\>Never touch Rathalos armor again%%

 ===================================